hamza890890/CSC-372-Assignment-3/README.md

 - **Contact Section**: Provides contact info including an email and social media links.
 - **CSS & HTML Validity**: All HTML and CSS code is validated to meet W3C standards.

-## Technologies Used

-- **HTML5**: For semantic markup and page structure.
-- **CSS3**: For styling the page layout and creating responsive designs.
-- **Flexbox**: Used for creating responsive dish cards that adjust according to the screen size.
-- **Images**: Various images representing the restaurants and their recommended dishes.

 ## How to Run the Project Locally

 1. **Clone the repository**: